 - Support from and interaction with key outside groups

-Note: outcomes will be made public and reflect the diversity of perspectives rather than seek consensus, without identifying a specific individual or organization unless mutually agreed to.
+Note: Outcomes will continue to be made public and reflect the diversity of perspectives rather than seek consensus, without identifying a specific individual or organization unless mutually agreed to.

 Consider applying as a librarian participant if:

-- You have professional knowledge, expertise and interest in the Summit theme;
+- You have professional knowledge, expertise, and interest in the summit theme, Equitable Access to Knowledge;

 - You will commit to:

-- Between 3 and 5 hours of preparatory work (pre-summit);
+- between three and five hours of preparatory work (pre-summit);

-- Active participation and contribution to the work of the summit; and
+- active participation in and contribution to the work of the summit; and

-- Up to 10 hours of follow-up work (post-summit activities and products).
+- up to ten hours of follow-up work with other members of the small group to which you will be assigned (post-summit activities and products).

 There is no registration fee for librarian participants.
-MLA will support the travel expenses of librarian participants (summit hotel, and transportation) up to $800.
-This is made possible through the generous support of our Inaugural Sponsors for summits 1 and 2:
+MLA will support the actual travel expenses of librarian participants (summit hotel and transportation) up to $600.

 - Fees cover cost of summits and outcomes; net proceeds help to cover cost of MLA’s journal and advocacy programs.

-- Pre-summit and post-summit participation in program development and production of published work / courses that result from each summit
+- Pre-summit and post-summit participation in program development and production of published work or courses that result from each summit

 - Listed as an MLA InSight Initative participating organization on MLANET and in MLA publications